vineethkumarv/sv-wiki/Control-Flow.md

                              Figure.1.
 Control Flow

 ## Conditional Statement
-Conditional statement  are used for executing the statements by giving the conditions.
-These statements until the condition become false .
+Conditional statements are used for executing the statements by giving the conditions.
+These statements will work according to the condition.
 There are various types of conditional statements -

 ![Untitled Diagram-Page-1 drawio (2)](https://user-images.githubusercontent.com/110447788/186898999-9060d1d8-ba85-4dde-9b51-20218e709e0c.png)